communiteq/discourse-prevent-posting/README.md

 ## Discourse Prevent Posting

-Because read-only is often a too strong measure to temporarily close down a forum for new posts.
+Because read-only is often a too strong measure to temporarily close down a forum for new posts this plugin has been made.

 An alternative is to edit all security settings of all categories, but that can be time consuming and prone to errors.

 ## How to Install this Plugin